tgirke/GEN242/content/en/tutorials/rmarkdown/rmarkdown.md

 |          4.8 |         3.4 |          1.6 |         0.2 | setosa  |

 A much more elegant and powerful solution is to create fully interactive tables with the [`DT` package](https://rstudio.github.io/DT/).
-This JavaScirpt based environment provides a wrapper to the DataTables library using jQuery.
+This JavaScirpt based environment provides a wrapper to the `DataTables` library using jQuery.
 The resulting tables can be sorted, queried and resized by the user.
+Note, R Markdown source files containing JavaScript components can only be rendered into HTML and not PDF.

 ### With `DT::datatable`